 These online communities offer opportunities to engage with fellow investors, share interests, and seek advice or recommendations.

 By actively participating in these groups, you may come across potential subject-to properties that other investors want to sell or transfer.
+As an example, my friend found a subject-to deal but it was in another state.
+He found an investor to handle the deal and my friend got paid a finder’s fee.

-Explore “For Sale By Owner” (FSBO) properties:
+For Sale By Owner (FSBO)

 Some homeowners choose to sell their properties without involving a real estate agent.
 These FSBO properties can be attractive options for subject-to deals as there might be more negotiation flexibility.